renitam/web_project_3/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+Description of project and functionality:
+This project is based off of the Figma above and responds to the following resolutions:
+- 320px
+- 768px
+- 1024px
+- 1280px or higher

+The responsiveness is achieved using CSS Grid and Flex layouts.